This patch fixes some bugs of the 45.7 shell that was published with BB2.

 (This is one line, no line feed intended)

-The advantage of "LoadModule" is that the ROM modules loaded by this command can
+The advantage of "LoadModule" is that the ROM modules loaded by

 2) Locate the "SetPatch" command within the startup-sequence.
 Move the cursor